How to Become a Mason

 Those who seek membership

-Anyone seeking membership in Freemasonry must ask a Masonic friend to recommend him.
+Anyone seeking to join and gain membership in Freemasonry must ask a Masonic friend to recommend him.
 He must sign a Petition, stating his age, occupation and place of residence.
 Members of the Lodge vote by secret ballot.
 The ballot must be unanimous to be accepted.

 The Masonic Lodge